 - Select the "Apply for Retirement Benefits" button (above).

-You'll go through a series of screens that will ask you questions about yourself, your family, and your work.
+You’ll be asked to create or sign in to your my Social Security account and then go through a series of screens that will ask you questions about yourself, your family, and your work.

 - Fill out the online application.